QUESTIONS TO ASK YOUR INCOME TAX PREPARER

 - In case the IRS proposes more taxes against me or decides to audit me, what guarantee do you offer me that the IRS will not be able to collect more taxes by levying my pay, bank account, home, or other assets?
 Describe: ________________________________________________

-- Will you guarantee me, as Freedom Law School’s Royal Freedom Package does, that if necessary, you will hire tax lawyers to defend me?
+- Will you guarantee me, as Freedom Law School’s Restore Freedom Plan does, that if necessary, you will hire tax lawyers to defend me?
 Yes / No

-- If I completely follow your instructions in filing IRS Form 1040 and other tax forms, will you guarantee me, as Freedom Law School’s Royal Freedom Package does for an annual fee comparable to $4,000 per year*, that you will handle any income tax issues that come up, no matter how complex those issues may become (including Tax Court, District Court, courts of appeal, and summons)?
+- If I completely follow your instructions in filing IRS Form 1040 and other tax forms, will you guarantee me, as Freedom Law School’s Restore Freedom Plan does, that you will handle any income tax issues that come up, no matter how complex those issues may become (including Tax Court, District Court, courts of appeal, and summons)?
 Yes / No

-- Will you guarantee me that if I completely and fully follow your advice in filling out and signing US income tax forms, that the IRS will not be able to levy my pay, bank account, home or my other assets for a full 7 years as Freedom Law School’s Royal Freedom Package offers me, or if you cannot, that you will reimburse me up to $1,000,000?
+- Will you guarantee me that if I completely and fully follow your advice in filling out and signing US income tax forms, that the IRS will not be able to levy my pay, bank account, home or my other assets for as long as I continue to stay a member as Freedom Law School’s Restore Freedom Plan ?
+The IRS lock-in letter is the only thing we cant give protection from.
 Yes / No

 - Will you spell out for me, as Freedom Law School does, based on the Internal Revenue Code statutes, Treasury regulations, and US Supreme Court decisions, exactly who is required to file and pay US individual income and employment taxes, and whether I am one of those individuals or employers?
 Yes / No